-Christmas will have crippled the cash flow and nights out on the town are a distant memory, if hibernation is on the cards, we say throw a house party!
-The space is free, the drinks are cheap and the company is handpicked so it’s a whole lot hotter, plus there’s no one to throw you out for smoking or even sh*gging if that is your style.
+The space is free, the drinks are cheap and the company is handpicked so it’s a whole lot hotter, plus there's no one to throw you out for wearing trainers...

 Make sure that no one starts using the bowls/vases/milk cartons to drink from, or at least hold off the inevitable by supplying a lot of glasses.
 Have enough for your whole street and unbreakable ones, although ugly, they do the job (and lessen the clearing up).
-It’s a delight to drink from a glass as thin as your nail but they won’t last the night, a lot of really hardy glassware is BarChick’s advice.
-Plastic is for pussy’s, unless you have a shoes off policy, in which case be a pussy and use plastic.
+Delicate glasses won’t last the night, a lot of really hardy glassware is BarChick’s advice.
+Single use plastic is wack, but if you can find some sustainable red cups, we say go for it.

 Being a good host means more than keeping the peanuts topped up.
 You are the owner, the entertainer, the waiter and the music maker for the night!
-Parties are usually filled with a whole load of non-friends that need a good prompt.
-Everyone loves being introduced to a hot stranger- open with an interesting fact to get the conversation rolling like “BarChick this is George he’s into darts, and bestiality…” It will work a treat, if you don’t know them, make it up.
+Parties are usually filled with a whole load of non-friends that need a good prompt to mingle.
+Everyone loves being introduced to a hot stranger- open with an interesting fact to get the conversation rolling like “BarChick, this is George, he’s into darts, and collects thimbles…” It will work a treat, if you don't know them, make it up.

 If at any point of the night you think everyone has moved on to another party, they haven’t.
-Take time out from dancing round the sitting room lamp and have a wander upstairs- here you will discover the bedroom parties, a favourite of BarChicks.
-The best ones will be in the rooms you double locked and your parent’s ensuite.
-Don’t freak out, these are the gems of the night.
-On entering each room your name will be shouted out with delight and you will be beckoned to join in on whatever deep convo/secret drink supply/orgy is going on.
-Eventually everyone should come down so make sure you make it up in time, partying in bedroom/cupboard/bathroom is a must.
+Take time out from dancing around the sitting room lamp and have a wander upstairs- here you will discover the bedroom parties, a favourite of BarChicks.
+The best ones will be in the rooms you double-locked and your parent’s ensuite.
+Don’t freak out, this is the best of the night.
+Each room will have it's own convo/secret drink supply/orgy going on.
+Eventually, everyone should come down so make sure you make it up in time, partying in the bedroom/cupboard/bathroom is a must.

-In BarChick’s experience you have to wait a little for the games to commence.
-Sardines has gone down a storm in the past, this obviously depends on the size of the place but hysterics teamed with getting all snug with your fellow party goers is a classic!
+In BarChick’s experience you have to wait a little for the games to get going.
+Sardines has gone down a storm in the past, this obviously depends on the size of the place but getting all snug with your fellow party-goers is a classic!
 Although you last played Musical Chairs when you were about 5 yrs old, it’s the bomb: get a DJ on the music, get everyone dancing around and sort the chairs out.
-Pass the Parcel for grown ups, no need to get everyone sat down, just make sure the parcel is passed!
-Stick a different coloured condom between each layer and make the end present a bottle of drink, unless you are all married in which case it could get weird.
+Pass the Parcel for grown-ups, no need to get everyone sat down, just make sure the parcel is passed!